 And even if I was going to fall into their budget and propose considerably lower costs than usual, just to help them see the results, they were still not willing to give a chance to the direction that I was proposing.

 So, I had people who tried (intentionally or not) to kill my talent.
 And for a good time I wanted to give up.

 Because, in the end, a valuable thing gets to be valuable when people recognize it as valuable.
 And even if I found a few people, it was not enough to continue to trust that what I am doing is what I have to do.

 I’ve come to encounter so many NOs and the ignorance of others that I’ve stopped for more than a year from everything that has to do with writing.
 When, in fact, I had to go on and find people who understand what they are talking about and who are willing to try.

 Those who recognize value in what you do will be pleased with the first draft of your work

 The rest will be eternally unhappy.

-This is a conclusion I came from following the work experience I have had with my clients so far.
+This is a conclusion I came from following the work experience I’ve had with my clients so far.
 I had clients who noticed value in my work from the first second, and then we made only a few adjustments.
 Just as well, I had clients who thought that what I was doing was a stupid thing and didn’t even respond to emails.

 And for a long time I thought things should be different.